rascasone/active_explorer/README.md

 - Interactive graph.
 - Rubymine plugin ;)

+## Known Issues

+### Timeout in Debugger

+When calling `exf` during debugging session in Rubymine, gem returns timeout error.
+Apart from this message everything works.
+The image gets saved and it is saved far before the timeout appears.

+It seems that it has something to do with Ruby GraphViz gem.

+If you have any hint on this please contact me.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/active-explorer.
+Bug reports and pull requests are welcome on GitHub at https://github.com/rascasone/active_explorer.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License